Sasha-Malik/Assignments-Connections-Lab/Final Project/README.md

 1. Tired of scrolling through facebook groups to find reviews for specific courses.
 2. Needed a way to visualize course statistics for streamlined decision making.
 3. Anynomous comments/reviews so that the users can openly share thier views about the courses/professors.
+4. A way to meet with classmates from various courses to collaborate together.

 ## Key Challenges